 The Significance of Arc Resistance in Material Selection

-An electric arc occurs as pure electrical discharge with high current density.
-With the everyday use of power equipment such as circuit breakers or load-break switches, electric arcing is a result of electric faults or short circuits.
-Due to increased current density, there is a rise in temperature, resulting in additional heat generation.
-This heat causes the medium between the contacts to ionize (in the case of air medium) or vaporize and ionize (in the case of oil medium).
-This ionized air or vapor acts as a conductor and an arc is struck between the contacts.
-Arcing is inevitable when two conducting elements are brought together and sometimes leads to damage or failure of the components of the electric system and physical hazards.
-As a result, appropriate insulating or dielectric materials need to be incorporated into the insulation system, for control and handling of high voltage equipment.
+An electric arc occurs as a pure electrical discharge with high current density.
+With the everyday use of power equipment such as circuit breakers or load-break switches, electric arcing is a result of electrical faults or short circuits.
+Due to increased current density, there is a temperature rise, resulting in additional heat generation.
+This heat causes the medium between the contacts to ionize (in the case of air medium) or vaporize and ionize (in the oil medium).
+This ionized air or vapor acts as a conductor, and an arc is struck between the contacts.
+Arcing is inevitable when two conducting elements are brought together and sometimes leads to damage or failure of the electric system’s components and physical hazards.
+As a result, appropriate insulating or dielectric materials need to be incorporated into the insulation system to control and handle high voltage equipment.

 Failure of Plastic Materials Due to Electric Arc

 The failure of plastic materials due to arcing happens by the following:

 - Many inorganic, dielectric materials become incandescent when subjected to high-voltage electric arcs.
 Subsequently, they become capable of conducting electric current.
 Upon cooling, they regain their insulating properties.

 - Few organic compounds burst into flame without the formation of a visible conducting path across the material.